spookylukey/django-paypal/README.md

 * Scattered throughout the code are triple hash ### ToDo comments with little actionable items.

-* IPN created should probably emit signals so that other objects can update themselves on the correct conditions.

 * TESTS.
 Yah, this needs some test scripts bad...

 * IPN / NVP / PaymentInfo - there are three models running around there probably only need to be two.
 Do direct payments send an IPN postback?